KRChapman/workingTogether/README.md

 **1.**  Partner B forkes the newly created repo.

 **2.**  Partner A If not using react clones their repo they created.
-Then Partner B clones the repo they forked regardles of what library they are using.
+Then Partner B clones their own repo they forked regardles of what library they are using.

 **3.** Navigate to the project directory :file_folder: .